Coast Guard, DOT.

 Temporary final rule; change in effective period.

 The Coast Guard is extending the effective period of a regulated navigation area (RNA) and certain safety and security zones published January 4, 2002.
-This change will extend the effective period of the temporary final rule until November 15, 2002, allowing adequate time for informal rulemaking to develop a permanent rule.
-This rule will continue to regulate the circumstances under which certain vessels may enter, transit or operate Start Printed Page 40860within the regulated navigation area and will exclude all vessels from operating within 700 yards of the Millstone Nuclear Power Plant or 100 yards of anchored Coast Guard vessels.
+This change will extend the effective period of the temporary final rule through March 15, 2003, allowing adequate time for informal rulemaking to develop a permanent rule.
+This rule will continue to regulate the conditions under which certain vessels may enter, transit or operate within the regulated navigation area and will exclude all vessels from operating within 700 yards of the Millstone Nuclear Power Plant or 100 yards of anchored Coast Guard vessels.

 FOR FURTHER INFORMATION CONTACT: